Help with school costs

 Your child's school can ask you to pay for some activities such as museum or theatre trips.
 They should tell you if it's a voluntary payment - if you can't afford to pay, they can't stop your child from attending.
 But the school can cancel the activity if they don't get enough money to pay for it.

-If your child is aged 5 to 16, your local education authority (LEA) might help with free or lower cost transport if you don't live near school or your child's unable to walk there.
+If your child is aged 5 to 16, your local authority might help with free or lower-cost transport if you don't live near school or your child's unable to walk there.

 If your child can't walk to school because of their special educational needs or disabilities (SEND), they should be entitled to free school transport.